 The Company entered into the Key Facility with Key effective November 4, 2013.
-On June 22, 2021, the Company amended the Key Facility, among other things, to amend the interest rate applied to the outstanding principal balance and to extend the period during which we may request advances under the Key Facility to June 22, 2024.
-The Key Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the \$125 million commitment.
+On June 29, 2023 the Company amended the Key Facility, among other things, to increase the commitment amount to \$150 million and to increase the amount of the accordion feature which now allows for the potential increase in the total commitment amount to \$300 million.
 The Key Facility is collateralized by all debt investments and warrants held by Credit II and permits an advance rate of up to 60% of eligible debt investments held by Credit II.
 The Key Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the debt investments securing the Key Facility to certain criteria for qualified debt investments and includes portfolio company concentration limits as defined in the related loan agreement.
-The Key Facility is scheduled to mature on June 22, 2026.
+The Company may request advances under the Key Facility through June 22, 2024 and the Key Facility is scheduled to mature on June 22, 2026.
 Through June 21, 2021, the interest rate on the Key Facility was based upon the one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
 From and after June 30, 2021, the interest rate on the Key Facility is based on the rate of interest published in The Wall Street Journal as the prime rate in the United States plus 0.25%, with a prime rate floor of 4.25%.
-The prime rate was 7.50% and 3.25% on December 31, 2022 and December 31, 2021, respectively.
-The average interest rate for the years ended December 31, 2022 and 2021 was 5.33% and 4.25%, respectively.
+The prime rate was 8.50% and 7.50% on December 31, 2023 and 2022, respectively.
+The average interest rate for the years ended December 31, 2023 and 2022 was 8.45% and 5.33%, respectively.
 The Key Facility requires the payment of an unused line fee in an amount up to 0.50% on an annualized basis of any unborrowed amount available under the facility.
-As of December 31, 2022 and 2021, the Company had borrowing capacity under the Key Facility of \$120.0 million and \$71.5 million, respectively.
-At December 31, 2022 and 2021, \$40.2 million and \$19.8 million, respectively, was available for borrowing, subject to existing t
+As of December 31, 2023 and 2022, the Company had borrowing capacity under the Key Facility of \$80.0 million and \$120.0 million, respectively.
+At December 31, 2023 and 2022, \$25.0 million and \$40.2 million, respectively, was available for borrowing, subject to existing terms and advance rates.